 Patented CX Compression-Expansion System

 We’re huge fans of their CX compression system, which replaces the need for expansion zippers and compression cubes.
-You won’t find anything similar in other suitcases.
+After this innovation, Rimowa and Tumi have also started using similar systems.
 Essentially, it works with the help of two interior clips.
 When you open the suitcase and unclip both clips, the bag extends in width.
 You’re free to pack all your stuff in there, and when you finally finish packing, just close the main compartment and push the top part of it down.
 The clips will lock in place, like zip ties, and hold all your stuff firmly compressed.

 YKK Zippers